Stabitha/Spectrum_Shield_Driver/README.md

 // Currently the driver computes the running average, variance, and standard deviation for each
 // input band.
 Upon initialization the mean is computed assuming zero input volume.
 This mean is
 // used to baseline correct later values.
 The driver outputs the average values to create smooth
 // visualization input.
-The standard deviation is used to detect changes in the process generating
-// the input data and will be used to detect visualization start/stop times.
+// A cumulative sum of squares statistic is evaluated continously to determine whether the
+// variance estimated from a packet of samples contains a change in the signal variance, discounting
+// volume changes.
+// NOTE: This is only barely functioning, the chgPtL/R[] arrays are not syncing, so no changepoints
+// are being set.
+In general, changes in volume corresponding to new sounds are noted.